Working from home can lead to unique challenges when it comes to establishing the right work-life balance. These three tips can help.

 2. Exercise regularly

-Working out boosts both your emotional health and your physical health.
-The good news is you don’t have to run 5 miles on a treadmill to see results.
-Research1 shows that just taking a half-hour walk each day can help you:
+Working out boosts both your emotional and physical health.
+The good news is you don’t have to run a daily 5k or spend hours in the gym to see results.
+ResearchFootnote1 shows that walking at a brisk pace for 150 minutes per week — or just 30 minutes each business day — can help:

 3. Set long- and short-term goals and priorities

 You could also set unique goals in major areas of your life, such as professional development, personal growth, family, and friends.
-Once you’ve identified those categories, list your priorities for the next several months, as well as long-term goals of a year or more.
+Once you’ve identified those categories, list your priorities for the next several months, as well as your long-term goals for the next year or so.
 Consider reviewing the lists with a friend or loved one who can help motivate you to stick to those goals.